rolfen/notes/entries/setting-up-debian.md

 echo 'APT::Default-Release "stable";' > /etc/apt/apt.conf.d/99defaultrelease
 ```

+Also might be interesting to add access to `non-free` packages if it's not already there.

 ### Add `~/.local/bin` to PATH

 For some reason, Debian does not add this directory to path by default, but `pip` installs binaries here by default.